silent1mezzo/mckerlie.com/src/content/posts/migrating-from-hugo-to-astro.md

 npm create astro@latest -- --template <template name>
 ```

 Once you've created the new project you can start migrating your posts over.
 I found that when moving a few over at a time helped me with debugging.
 When I moved the entire post directory over I got lost with what needed to be updated.
-Once I figured out the issues (`pubDate` vs `date`, images and public directory) moving over the posts in bulk and editing them went a little easier.
+Once I figured out the issues on a couple posts (`pubDate` vs `date`, images and public directory) moving over the rest in bulk and editing them went a little quicker.

-If you've spent a lot of time building a custom
+Next up, you'll need to either port your theme over or start from scratch.
+Astro includes a [number of themes](https://astro.build/themes/) you can use to get started.
+Because of the differences in querying, extending your markdown and more I decided to go this route.

 ## Challenges